bpbpublications/Fundamentals-of-Software-Engineering-2nd-Edition/README.md

-# Fundamentals of Software engineering-2nd Edition
+# Fundamentals of Software Engineering - 2nd Edition
- Fundamentals of Software engineering - 2nd Edition, by BPB Publications
+ Fundamentals of Software Engineering - 2nd Edition, by BPB Publications